HL7/fhircast-docs/docs/specification/STU3BallotDraft.md

-client | subscribes to and requests or receives session events context | a resource associated with a session and communicated between clients that share a session which indicates a subject on which all clients should synchronize as appropriate to their functionality current context | the context associated with a session that is active at a given time anchor context | a context which is serving as a container for shared content, typical anchor contexts are resources such as Patient, Encounter, ImagingStudy, and DiagnosticReport - content sharing events include the anchor context and the content shared in these events content | resources created during a user's interaction with the anchor context - for example, if the anchor context is an imaging study the user may make a measurement resulting in an observation containing measurement information, the shared content either directly or indirectly references the anchor context session event | a user initiated workflow event, communicated to clients, containing the current context
+client | subscribes to and requests or receives session events context | a resource associated with a session and communicated between clients that share a session which indicates a subject on which all clients should synchronize as appropriate to their functionality current context | the context associated with a session that is active at a given time anchor context | a context that is used as a container for shared content, typical anchor contexts are resources such as Patient, Encounter, ImagingStudy, and DiagnosticReport content | resources created during a user's interaction with the anchor context - for example, if the anchor context is an imaging study the user may make a measurement resulting in an observation containing measurement information, the shared content either directly or indirectly references the anchor context session event | a user initiated workflow event, communicated to clients, containing the current context